orbitalflower/orbitalflower.github.io/_posts/2017-08-07-apotheosis-prestige-classes.md

 title: "Apotheosis prestige classes"
 categories: rpg rules
 updated: 2018-01-18
+description: A list of D&D 3.5 prestige classes that change your creature type.
+Sorted by type.
 ---

 In retrospect, one of the weirdest standard D&D third edition rules was the